colinmcardell/leaf/README.md

 as trying out fast prototyping of audio ideas without having to dig to deep into the CoreAudio or DSP end of things.

-leaf has been a slow growing project that is hopefully useful to others as an example as to some the complexities of Pure Data, implementation of Objective-C parameter interfacing with libPd, as well as generally entertaining to play with.
+leaf is hopefully useful to others as an example as to some the complexities of Pure Data, implementation of Objective-C parameter interfacing with libPd, as well as generally entertaining to play with.
 By no means should leaf be considered the "right" way of doing things, as it is slightly over-complicated, and this overall implementation is screaming for refactors, optimizations and areas that should be completely ripped out...
 That being said, leaf is pretty cool, pretty functional, and ultimately some fun can be had with this project.

 ## Dependencies